tlkamp/project-item-catalog/README.md

-Place your catalog project in this directory.
+# Project: Item Catalog
+The second project in the Fullstack Web Developer Nanodegree.